uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 As you can see this is not too different from a regular function declaration or expression (unlike the `square` function, where the arrow notation was much shorter).
 It is therefore common practice to only use arrow functions for short functions like `square`.
-However this is again just convention.
+However this is again just a convention.

-One thing you might have noticed, is that we only showed you **arrow function expressions**.
+One thing you might have noticed is that we only showed you **arrow function expressions**.
-This is not an oversight but stems from the fact that there is no way to write a **function declaration** with the **arrow function notation**.
+This is not an oversight but stems from the fact that there is no way to write a function declaration with the arrow function notation.

 ### Instance Methods

-An **instance method** (sometimes methods for short) is a function which is a property of an object.
+An **instance method** (often just **method** for short) is a function which is a property of an object.

 ```js
 const greeter = {